Sidd-Tiwari/gst-calculator/README.md

+The content you provided for the README file is already well-structured and descriptive.
+However, I have made minor improvements to enhance readability, fix potential formatting issues, and ensure consistency.
+Here's the corrected version:

 ---

 # GST Calculator 🧮

 A simple, user-friendly **GST Calculator** built with **Jetpack Compose** in **Kotlin**.
-This app allows users to calculate GST (Goods and Services Tax) by entering the amount and selecting the GST rate.
-It supports dynamic rate selection, bidirectional calculations, and GST breakdowns for IGST, CGST, and SGST.
+This app enables users to calculate GST (Goods and Services Tax) by entering the amount and selecting the GST rate.
+It supports dynamic rate selection, bidirectional calculations, and provides GST breakdowns for IGST, CGST, and SGST.

 ---